 Edinburgh, London & Online Psychotherapist, Psychologist, Coach and Philosophical Counsellor

 Born in a historical and exquisitely beautiful part of south-west Greece, I was fortunate to grow up on an unspoilt organic farm.
 I spent my weekends on the farm as a shepherd, wandering for countless hours under the vast and beautiful blue sky, and crossing rivers and luscious fir tree forests with my goats, dogs and horses.
 This was a formative experience that cultivated, since an early age, a strong connection and a deep sense of wonder and appreciation for nature and the more-than-human world.
 Curiosity, inquisitiveness and a thirst for knowledge have always been qualities that characterised me.
 Having access to an extensive family library, that was filled with perennial and seminal works of philosophy, psychology and spirituality, gave me the opportunity to educate myself to the worlds of knowledge and wisdom.
-This education helped me to endure the despair I experienced growing up in a dysfunctional family but most importantly, it allowed me to make sense of suffering both on a personal and a collective level.
+This education helped me to endure the despair and trauma that I experienced growing up in a dysfunctional family but most importantly, it allowed me to make sense of suffering both on a personal and a collective level.

 These days I live a simple and contemplative life based mainly in Edinburgh (U.K.).
 Nature continues to be an inspiration and a source of sublime beauty and wisdom for me, hence, when I am not helping people heal and flourish, I walk and contemplate in the Scottish mountains and forests.
-My aspiration is to live an examined life that is aligned with nature and to remain in touch with the beauty and wisdom that surrounds me.
+My aspiration is to live an examined life that is aligned with nature and to remain in touch with the love, beauty and wisdom that surrounds me.

 My education has been extensive and pluralistic, as over the years I have aspired to study the a wide range of healing and flourishing disciplines and practices.
 I have undertaken undergraduate studies in Psychology (BSc Hons), post-graduate studies in Autism (pgDip) and in Counselling and Psychotherapy (PgDip/MSc), while currently I am studying towards a doctorate in Counselling Psychology (Dpsych).
 I have also completed further training and certification in a wide range of Psychotherapies such as: Person-Centred Counselling and Psychotherapy (PCT), Emotion-Focused Therapy (EFT), Integrative Somatic Psychotherapy, Cognitive-Behavioural Therapy (CBT), Contemplative Psychotherapy (Mindfulness), Acceptance and Commitment Therapy (ACT), Compassion-Focused Therapy (CFT) , Dialectical Behaviour Therapy (DBT), and Comprehensive Resource Model for Complex Trauma and PTSD (CRM).
 Additionally, I have achieved certification in Philosophical Counselling, by the American Philosophical Practitioners Association.
 For me, education is an ongoing endeavour, as I am committed to growing as a healer and facilitator of change by attending continuing professional development seminars and workshops and staying informed about recent developments and research in psychology, psychotherapy, philosophy and contemplative practices.